rweather/interprogram/doc/ref-math.md

 Angles in the classic implementation for `FORM SINE`, `FORM COSINE`, `FORM TANGENT`, and `FORM ARCTAN` are in units of π.
 For example, 0.5 is π/2 radians or 90 degrees.
-The extended implementation uses radians.
+Extended INTERPROGRAM uses radians.

-At startup, the extended language initialises the variable <tt>PI</tt> to π.
+At startup, Extended INTERPROGRAM initialises the variable <tt>PI</tt> to π.
 The value can be overwritten by the program if it needs the variable
 <tt>PI</tt> for some other purpose.